dannguyen/watson-word-watcher/README.md

 __Note:___ I'm just spit-balling code here, not making a user-friendly package.
 Don't think that the scripts/package organization is how I actually do things...(because normally I would do it in Ruby).
-I'm focused on making an automated workflow to create fun supercuts of "The Wire"...and will polish the scripts and implementaiton later.
+I'm focused on making an automated workflow to create fun supercuts of "The Wire"...and will polish the scripts and implementation later.

+Before you look at the scary Python framework I've built for myself, you might as well see if you can work with movie/audio files and connect to Watson, using nothing but Unix tools, ffmpeg, and good ol' curl: check out this brief walkthrough: [examples/obama-shell/](examples/obama-shell/)

 # Supercut fun